 While this is an excellent option, it comes with its fair share of flaws.
 For instance, it is quite noisy.
 The springs under the keys are responsible for this.
 Additionally, the USB cable that comes with the keyboard is rather short.

-Most Portable Keyboard for Garageband: Arturia MiniLab MkII
+Best MIDI Keyboard for Garageband (Portability): Arturia MiniLab MkII

 - 21 keyboard instruments